MEMORY BOXES : BEREAVEMENT & MEMORIAL

 Mamgu's (Grandma's) Boxes

-"I absolutely loved the boxes Katherine made to showcase Mamgu's things.
+"I absolutely love the boxes Katherine made to showcase Mamgu's things.
 For years I kept these things in drawers - trawling through them whenever I needed a quick fix of Mamgu.
 They are things most people would see as worthless - chipped ornaments, old Rimmel lipsticks, plastic rollers and 1970s serviettes - but to me they meant the world.

-Separately, I couldn't enjoy them (who'd display a single empty Baycham bottle?) but by putting them together, in the wonderful way Katherine has, they now provide the perfect snapshot of what she was and what she loved.
+Separately, I couldn't enjoy them (who'd display a single empty Babycham bottle?) but by putting them together, in the wonderful way Katherine has, they now provide the perfect snapshot of what she was and what she loved.
 Instead of searching through drawers I can now conjure her by simply glancing at a wall.
 I feel like I've finally organised her things but I'm also now enjoying them on a daily basis, just like she did."

 When Irish Eyes are Smiling